kukuu/webpack/README.md

   Webpack builds a new Javascript file, replacing require() calls with valid Javascript code, such as URLs.
   The bundled file is what's executed by Node or the browser.

-# What About Browserify, Grunt, Gulp…?
+# What About Browserify, Grunt, Gulp?

 Webpack puts your static assets (and source code) in a true dependency graph.
 Grunt and Gulp are only tools for working with files, and have no concept of a depdency graph.